alnew/UW_volunteers_2019/README.md

 ## Step 3: Create a Virtual Environment and Install poppler, pandas, and xlrd

-### For Mac:
-1. In Anaconda Navigator, launch Jupyter Labs.
-2. In Jupyter Labs, navigate to File > New > Terminal.
-A new tab should open called “Terminal 1”.
-In this terminal, run the following commands.
-(NOTE: anytime you enter a command and see "Proceed ([y]/n)?" type "y")
- - conda create -n unitedway python=3.7
- - conda activate unitedway
- - conda config --add channels conda-forge
- - conda install poppler
- - conda install pandas
- - conda install xlrd

 ### For Windows:
 1. Navigate to Anaconda3(64-bit) > Anaconda Prompt(Anaconda3)
 2. Type in the following commands and press enter, then "y" for each command